-Public Health Scotland welcomes the report on the safety of COVID-19 vaccines, from the Medicines & Healthcare products Regulatory Agency (MHRA) out today.
+Public Health Scotland (PHS) welcomes the report on the safety of COVID-19 vaccines, from the Medicines & Healthcare products Regulatory Agency (MHRA) out today.
 The report includes data from Scotland.
-It shows that, across the UK, on the basis of an estimated 5.4 million first doses of the Pfizer/BioNTech vaccine and 1.5 million doses of the AstraZeneca/Oxford vaccine (and around 0.5 million second doses); these COVID-19 vaccines are safe so far as expected from the clinical trials; and; that the expected benefits of the COVID-19 vaccines in preventing COVID-19 and its serious complications far outweigh any known side effects.
+It shows that, across the UK, on the basis of an estimated 5.4 million first doses of the Pfizer/BioNTech vaccine and 1.5 million doses of the AstraZeneca/Oxford vaccine (and around 0.5 million second doses), these COVID-19 vaccines are safe so far as expected from the clinical trials.
+It shows that the expected benefits of the COVID-19 vaccines in preventing COVID-19 and its serious complications far outweigh any known side effects.
 As with all vaccines and medicines, the safety of COVID-19 vaccines is being continuously monitored.
 PHS will continue to work closely with Health Boards across Scotland, the Scottish Government and the MHRA and counterparts across the other nations, to monitor and ensure the safety of the vaccines.

 Dr Mary E Black, Immunisation Lead at Public Health Scotland said: